KingsOnline/adapt-intro/README.md

 **_steps** - array of objects - required - Array of elements which should be selected for adapt-intro.

 **_options** - object - optional - Choose certain options to be enabled in your course.
 Documented [here](https://github.com/usablica/intro.js/wiki/Documentation#options).
 If empty no options applied.
+Not currently supported in the Authoring Tool :(

 **_showOn** - array of strings - optional - Array of content objects that should enable adapt-intro icon.
 If empty shows on all pages.